-Throughout your life, you will come up against many factors that are indicative of a person's character and you have the power to separate people into two distinct groups.
-For some people, the first instance of this that will spring to mind is the social divide in US politically, or racial issues, or some equally irrelevant external topic.
+Throughout your life, you will come up against many factors that are indicative of a person’s character, and you have the power to separate people into two distinct groups.
+For some people, the first instance of this that will spring to mind is the social divide in the US politically, racial issues, or some equally irrelevant external topic.

 For a controversial example, dare I mention it, take pineapple on pizza.
 Both sides have incredibly persuasive arguments for the legitimacy of the pineapple to be on the pizza.
 We all know someone on the other side who we radically disagree with and have to try to block that side of their dysfunctional personality out to be able to remain friends.

-Other high-profile examples are the dog vs. cat people, early risers vs. night owls, winter vs. summer people, iPhone vs. Android users, and let's not even mention the people that believe the world is flat.
-I can't elaborate on that last one as it makes me fear leaving the house in case stupidity has contaminated the air and will slowly eat away at my brain cells at a rate only determined by the nearest source of flat-Earther ignorance.
+Other high-profile examples are the dog vs. cat people, early risers vs. night owls, winter vs. summer people, iPhone vs. Android users, and let’s not even mention the people that believe the world is flat.
+I can’t elaborate on that last one.
+It makes me fear leaving the house in case stupidity has contaminated the air and will slowly eat away at my brain cells at a rate only determined by the nearest source of flat-Earther ignorance.
 That is where this contaminated, brain-cell-demolishing air gains its strength and power from.
-My mental image of this contains a glowing pool of idiocy surrounded by Power Ranger type figures in slinky-but-effective protective clothing, trying to battle with the toxic pool using logic, reason and flat-out facts (pardon the pun) with little to no effect.
-It's a dire comic-book-style situation.
+My mental image of this contains a glowing pool of intelligence surrounded by Power Ranger type figures in slinky-but-effective protective clothing, trying to battle with the toxic pool using logic, reason, and flat-out facts (pardon the pun) with little to no effect.
+It’s a dire comic-book-style situation.

-I'm sure this is how my husband envisions our conversations every time he expresses his disgust openly for the pineapple on my pizza.
+I’m sure this is how my husband envisions our conversations every time he expresses his open disgust for the pineapple on my pizza.